UriMtzF/miniCaptcha/README.md

 # miniCaptcha
-MiniCaptcha for every porpuse made in JS, less than 1kb
+MiniCaptcha for every porpuse made in JS and helped by Bootstrap, less than 1kb.